 Anyone who spends their fishing holiday in Austria should know that fishing is a matter for the federal states.
 This means that each of the nine Austrian federal states regulates its own law in the so-called state fisheries law.
 In terms of content, these differ greatly from one another in terms of conditions, closed periods and dimensions.
 The minimum age in Salzburg and Upper Austria is 12 years, in Styria, Carinthia, Tyrol, Lower Austria and Vienna 14 years and in Burgenland 18 years.

 In addition to the official guest card, a license (fishing permit) for the respective body of water is required.
-There are day, week, month, night fishing permits, etc. You can get fishing guest cards and licenses from the member companies of ABENTEUER FISCHWASSER directly in the accommodation.
-Here you are also happy to inform you about the area, closed seasons, dimensions, minimum age, guides, etc.
+Here you can get daily, weekly, monthly, night fishing permits, etc. You can get fishing guest cards and licenses at the member establishments of ABENTEUER FISCHWASSER directly at the accommodation.
+Here you can also get information about the area, closed seasons, -measures, minimum age, guides, etc.

 Guests who spend their fishing holiday in South Tyrol need one Fishing license .
 This can be purchased (minimum age 8 years) and is valid for 10 years.
 In addition, every angler needs a fishing water day pass.
-This is available directly from ABENTEUER FISCHWASSER’s accommodation, where you will also be informed about the area and all your questions answered.
+It is available directly in the accommodation of ABENTEUER FISCHWASSER, where they will also inform you about the area and answer all your questions.
 It is also important to bring a valid official photo ID (passport, driver’s license …) that corresponds to the fishing license.

 Please be considerate of nature